< Home

 Sentencing

 Sentencing will take place when a jury has convicted the offending organisation of the offence.
 Step 1 of sentencing is to determine the seriousness of the offence.
-The court shall assess; how foreseeable injury was, how far short the offender fell, how common this kind of breach is, and whether was there more than one death or a high risk of further deaths.
+The court shall assess how foreseeable the injury was, how far short the offender fell, how common this kind of breach is, and whether there was more than one death or a high risk of further deaths.
 The judge will decide if the offender falls into the higher or lower culpability range using the guidelines.

-The judge will obtain a full set of accounts over the last three years of the business to determine financial status.
-In the absence of proper data, the court will draw the inference that the offender can pay any fine given.
-For companies, this will typically be annual accounts for partnerships, annual accounts, Local Authorities Annual Revenue Budgets and for charities, annual audited accounts.
+The judge will obtain a full set of accounts over the last three years of the business to determine its financial status.
+In the absence of proper data, the court will infer that the offender can pay any fine given.
+For companies, this will typically be annual accounts; for partnerships, it will be annual accounts, Local Authorities' Annual Revenue Budgets, and for charities, annual audited accounts.

 Fines should be proportionate to offending and will be adjusted to be proportionate.
 Fines cannot and do not attempt to value human life in money.
 The fine must be sufficiently substantial to have a real economic impact that will bring home to management and shareholders to achieve a safe environment for workers and the public in the future.